Saturday, May 12, 2018

 of New England."

 Living in Cumberland made it challenging to travel to the Auburn/Lewiston area.
-The early trolley passengers first rode a trolley to Yarmouth and changed trolleys for the trip to Brunswick. and changed trolleys again prior to traveling to Lewiston.
+The early trolley passengers first rode a trolley to Yarmouth and changed trolleys for the trip to Brunswick. and changed trolleys again before traveling to Lewiston.
 Travel time was close to three hours.

 The Finest Electric Railroad in All of New England